SpongePowered/SpongeDocs/source/server/spongineer/logs.rst

 a central log collection and analysis server.
 Read more about configuring appenders `here <https://logging.apache.org/log4j/2.x/manual/configuration.html#Appenders>`__.

-The ``Loggers`` section defines filters for loggers and which to which targets they should be forwarded to.
-This section is usually the section you have to edit if you want to mute a specific plugin in the logs.
-Let's look into this a bit
+The ``Loggers`` section defines filters for loggers and to which targets the messages should be forwarded to.
+This is usually the section you must edit if you want to mute a specific plugin in the logs.
+Let's look into this a bit more:
-more:

 .. code-block:: xml

     <Logger level="info" name="com.example.mod"/>

 This will limit the logs of ``com.example.mod`` to ``info`` and higher messages.
-Beware this affects all output channels and also any logger that is created for a sub-package of the given path.
+Beware, this affects all output channels and also any logger that is created for a sub-package of the given path.
 Read more about filters `here <https://logging.apache.org/log4j/2.x/manual/configuration.html#Filters>`__.

 .. code-block:: xml